 Breast Implant Illness | Salt Lake City & Layton UT

-There has long been a question if inserting breast implants into a woman’s body could cause breast cancer or other autoimmune reactions, particularly after a rupture where some of the silicone gel entered the breast pocket.
+There has long been a question of whether breast implants could cause breast cancer or other autoimmune reactions, particularly after a rupture where some of the silicone gel entered the breast pocket.
 That led the FDA to place a 14-year ban on silicone breast implants from 1992 to 2006 when the ban was lifted.
 The 14-year period allowed extensive research to be done on silicone implants.
-After those 14 years, the FDA found no link between breast cancer or concerning health risks and allowed silicone implants back on the market.
+The FDA found no link between breast cancer or concerning health risks and allowed silicone implants back on the market.
 Since that time there are two kinds of breast implant issues that have come to light, although the confirmed cases are extremely low.
 These are called “breast implant-associated large-cell lymphoma (BIA-ALCL)” and “breast implant illness (BII).”
 BIA-ALCL has been definitively proven to be directly related to breast implants.
 BII is theoretical at this point and hasn’t been recognized by the medical community as a definitive diagnosis, but that doesn’t mean it doesn’t exist.
-Neither of these issues has changed the FDA’s position on breast implants at the time of this writing, although these issues are being closely studied.
+Neither of these issues has changed the FDA’s position on breast implants at the time of this writing, although these issues are being carefully studied.

 What is Breast Implant-Associated Large-Cell Lymphoma?